 Before any major identification, location or evaluation school shall provide notice to parents.
 Accommodations for other languages or means of communications may be provided upon request.
 Such notice shall occur at least annually prior to conducting these activities and shall include the rights of parents under FERPA.

-For further information, contact the counselor at
+For further information, contact the counselor at Covington-Douglas Public Schools at 864-7481.

 DIRECTORY INFORMATION